profiq/coding-challenge/README.md

 https://replit.com/@PetrVecera/ai-challenge-2024#README.md

 ## Evaluation
 Your prompt will be tested on gpt-3.5-turbo-0125 with temperature set to 0 and max tokens set to 4096 (all other parameters will have default API values).
-The tests will be as shown in the Replit
+The tests will be as shown in the Replit.
+So you can use that to validate that your prompt is generating correct solution.

 ### Scoring:
 - First, we will rank participants according to the number of test cases passed